-Be You recognises that services are already required to document actions as part of your Quality Improvement Plan.
-The Be You Action Plan can align with your Quality Improvement Plan and existing planning structures and cycles, ensuring that a whole learning community approach to mental health and wellbeing is firmly embedded.
+Be You recognises that schools are already required to document actions as part of their strategic planning and implementation cycle to support whole school improvement.
+The Be You Action Plan can align with existing planning structures and cycles, ensuring that a whole learning community approach to mental health and wellbeing is firmly embedded.

-If your service is currently recovering from a critical incident, talk with your Be You Consultant about the actions that would be most appropriate for your learning community.
+If your school is currently recovering from a critical incident, including a death by suicide, talk with your Be You Consultant about the actions that would be most appropriate for your learning community.

 The Action Plan template is designed to help capture all the information an Action Team needs about the steps it will take to achieve positive and sustained change.
-You can choose to use this template, or something else that would work better for your learning community.
-Talk to your service's director about whether there's an existing document that the Action Plan could be added to.
-Check in with your leadership team throughout this process to ensure their approval once the Action plan is complete.
+You can choose to use this template or something else that would work better for your learning community.
+Talk to your school's leadership team about whether there's an existing document that the Action Plan could be added to.
+Check in with your leadership team throughout this process to ensure their approval once the Action Plan is complete.

-If you opt to use the Be You Action Plan template, you'll add information in these categories
+If you opt to use the Be You Action Plan template, you'll add information in these categories: